-Let’s admit that cold calling is tough and its critics even say that it has gone out of fashion and become dead.
-If you have ever faced a rude rejection, you might be compelled to say that it’s true.
-However, it indeed can be difficult but not impossible, when you have the right tools at your disposal.
-Thus, we have come up with these 5 effective cold calling scripts which will help you to master your next cold call.
+Let’s admit that cold calling is tough, and its critics even say that it has gone out of fashion and become dead.
+If you have ever faced a rude rejection, that compelled you to say that it’s true, however, it indeed can be difficult, but not impossible when you have the right tools at your disposal.
+Thus, we have come up with these 14 effectual cold calling scripts, which will help you to master your next cold call.

 What is cold calling?